paretoman/searchingforparliament/README.md

     python setup.py install
     ```

+5. Install R.  Also, there are a few standard python packages to install as well, like sci-kit learn.

-5. Start Python's webserver from the command line
+6. Start Python's webserver from the command line

 ```
 make